8.57. Color to Alpha…

 Right clicking the color swatch displays a menu where you can select Foreground or Background colors, White or Black.

-Transparency and Opacity thresholds
+Transparency threshold, Opacity threshold

 • Transparency: the limit below which colors become transparent.